Interactive Data Visualization Blog Q&A

 Q: What is the purpose of the Interactive Data Visualization / Ryan Goodman blog?

 A: I started this blog in 2006 as an effort to spread knowledge in what was then a non-existent Xcelsius community.
 The original goal was to write about my personal/professional interests around data visualization, dashboards, Xcelsius, etc. Very quickly I found that most people visited for my tricks, templates, and advisement on dashboard development.
 Now I have added mobile visualization, and location intelligence into the mix as I have broadened my technology interests and expand my own business at Centigon Solutions.

 Q: Do you provide consulting services?

-A: Unfortunately I do not provide consulting services any longer as I spend most of my time driving strategy, sales, and marketing efforts for Centigon Solutions.
-All business opportunities should be sent through my company’s contact page
+A: Unfortunately I do not provide technology services any longer as I spend all day driving product strategy, sales, and marketing efforts for Centigon Solutions.

 Q: What is your association with Centigon Solutions?

 A: I am the founder of Centigon Solutions Inc., a business that I started shortly after leaving SAP BusinessObjects in 2007.
 We initially targeted the Xcelsius marketplace and have since narrowed our focus to Location Intelligence with CMaps Analytics (formerly GMaps Plugin) as our flagship solution.
 Visit CentigonSolutions.com to learn more about what I do at Centigon Solutions.